sycarion/StaffoftheXO/README.md

 The treaty to end the war revived an ancient kingdom as a buffer region between the two primary combatants.
 This weak kingdom seeks to claim their heritage as a gateway to travel to lands near and far.

 An isolated northern kingdom has opened a single port for the first time in over 100 years.
 The byzantine port city features roads that seem to always lead back to the docks.
-Attempts at establishing a land route have failed.
+Attempts to establish a land route have failed.

 Survivors from a large island occupied by horrific crabmen are beginning to appear on the mainland.
 They bring tales of strange magic and desperate enclaves seeking to overthrow their oppressors.